 Laurel Mountain Minuet Shrubs for Sale Online

 Kalmia latifolia 'Minuet' or Laurel Mountain Minuet is laurel with pink buds that open to splendid nice white flowers with a striking maroon band around the inside edge of buds.
-These laurel are useful for borders or accents.
+These laurels are useful for borders or accents.

-About Your Mountain Laurel Minuet Shrubs
+About Your Mountain Laurel Minuet

 Kalmia latifolia 'Minuet' is as beautiful as a Mountain Laurel can get, with its magnificient flowers that appear in late summer with big s white and maroon buds that open up to rows of dark red and pale white colors.
 Leaves are long narrow deep evergreen.
 Is great to use in small groupings or as a container plant.
 This mountain laurel is also known to be deer resistant, it will make your landscape look like a showstopper when planted in full sun and open shade areas.